reserve85/HoymilesZeroExport/README.md

 # Hoymiles Zero Export Control / Hoymiles Nulleinspeisung
-Zero Export Script for Hoymiles Inverters by using AhoyDTU and Tasmota Smart Meter inferface
+Zero Export Script for Hoymiles Inverters by using AhoyDTU and Tasmota Smart Meter inferface.
+It is tested with a Holley DTZ541 powermeter and a Hoymiles HM-1500 solar inverter.

 ## Thanks to:
 - https://github.com/lumapu/ahoy